bioinformatics-training/big-data-cloud/docs/05-customizing-images.md

 ## Install R

-Check which version of R is available in the ubuntu repository
+Check which version of R is available in the ubuntu repository:
 ```
 apt-cache policy r-base-core
 ```